 Known to many as home of the Bala Cranberry Festival (always the weekend after Thanksgiving!), The Kee to Bala, and Don’s Bakery, Bala is a vibrant commercial centre.
 It has a large selection of unique shops and is home to a weekly farmer’s market in the summer season.

-To learn more about what’s in store for you in Bala, use our Member Search and check out our Shop Local section.
+To learn more about what’s in store for you in Bala, view our Member listings and shopping information below.

 Right in the centre of town are a variety of shops all within walking distance of each other.
 Outside of high season, call ahead to make sure of opening hours.
 Chamber member shops include Overboard, Bala’s boutique for beautiful women’s clothing and gifts (same side of Highway 169 as the LCBO).
 Across the street, Twig offers stunning home and cottage decor, and there’s more to be found – decor, clothing and jewelry – at Birchbark at the corner of Highway 169 and Maple Street.
 In Portage Landing beside Don’s Bakery, browse the new Rustic Corner for beautiful cottage decor.
 For home needs and hardware, you can always count on Weismiller’s TimbrMart, Pengilly’s Hardware and you can find gorgeous window and door solutions at Lakeland Windows and Doors.
 Use our Member Search to find Chamber member stores, restaurants and experiences in Bala.